ubc-library-rc/gis-intro-leaflet/content/hands-on6.md

 ----

-## Add a point layer
+## Adding a point layer
 Now let's add a point layer representing community gardens across Vancouver.
 The data layer already exists for us in the `webmapping-workshop` folder.
 Double click it to open it.
-If needed, right-click anywhere in the document and "Format Document".
+If needed, right-click anywhere in the document and click "Format Document".
+You can also click `Option + z` to justify the document so all the code fits within the margins of your window.

  <img src="./images/community-gardens-data.png" style="width:100%">

-> **Note:** While the data was downloaded from Vancouver Open Data Portal in `.geojson` format, and you can comprehend each feature, you'll notice the filetype is `.js`.
+ -  **Note:** While the data was downloaded from Vancouver Open Data Portal in `.geojson` format, and you can comprehend each feature, you'll notice the filetype is `.js`.
 This is because the entire geoJSOn dataset was "wrapped as a variable", specifically `communityGardens`, and saved as a JavaScript file.
 This allows us to reference the dataset as a variable in our web map.
 To "wrap a geoJSON dataset as a variable", all that was done was to add `var communityGardens = ` to the beginning of the dataset, and then the dataset was "Saved as" a JavaScript file type.
 The data itself is still in geoJSON, it's just nicely packaged for us now.
 In the [Practice](./practice.md) section, you'll try doing this yourself.

 <br>
-Though data layers are more complex than single markers, we add them to a web map in a similar manner: by creating a new variable holding the values for the GeoJSON feature(s).
+Though data layers are more complex than single markers, we add them in a similar manner: by creating a new variable holding the values for the geoJSON feature(s).

 To add a point layer of community gardens to your web map of Vancouver, copy and paste the following line of code *below your marker(s)*.